 PNP has free personalised Santa videos for kiddos where Santa even says your kid’s name!
 They are really good too!
 Fill in the form with your little one’s name (there are different pronunciations to choose from!) together with a picture and PNP will create a customised Christmas greeting from Santa.
 Try a simple video for free, or pay for an interactive video or live call.
 The videos are wallet-friendly, and PNP donates up to 5% of its web purchases to children’s hospitals around the globe.

 Catch Santa in the act of delivering presents!
 If “proof” of Santa existing is what you’re after, this is it!
 Download the easy-to-use Catch a Character app.
 Snap a picture of your Christmas tree, child’s bedroom or the family living area and then choose a Santa to superimpose into your image.
 You can create an unlimited amount of images on your smartphone for free, and opt for Santas in a range of ethnicities.
 Good news: You can reuse the app with the Easter Bunny and the Tooth Fairy.

 Catch a Character, www.catchacharacter.com

-Meet Santa Claus virtually
+Meet Santa Claus virtually in Singapore